ltskinner/machine-learning/books/information_geometry_applications/_DICTIONARY.md

     - Euclidian spaces
     - metric spaces
     - manifolds
+- `metric space`
+  - a set together with anotion of distance between its elements (the elements are usually called points)
+  - the distance is measured by a function called a `metric` or a `distance function`
+  - metric spaces are the most general setting for studying many of the concepts of mathematical analysis and geometry
 - `point`
   - An abstract idealization of an exact position, without size, in a physical space, or its generalization to other kinds of mathematical spaces
   - are zero-dimensional objects